khu6244/java-spring-website/README.md

  - A project table that contains information about and links to other personal projects I have done.
  - The ability to add, view, edit, and delete user information and project information, stored in a MySQL database.
  - Limited HTML/CSS demonstration with a few examples of Javascript and even one example of Ajax.

-Future plans as of September 2021:
-- Write up the About Me section on the website and finish my HTML page write-ups on my projects.
-- Finish the front-end and gradually add CSS as I find the time to do so.
-- Permanently link projects in the sidebar so they are still accessible even if people play around with and delete the project entries in the database.
-- Deploy on a permanent domain once the front-end is satisfactorily functional.
-- Link this GitHub page on the website when it is deployed and link the webapp on this GitHub page.
-- Link my LinkedIn on the website and the website on GitHub

 The web app stores users, user information, and information about other projects I have done in a MySQL database.
 The user log-in functionality uses Spring Security and I have added two roles.
 In the below SQL statements, you can see that when I set up the webaspp initially, I insert a user with both admin and user roles, as well as a user with only the guest role.
 If you run this locally or after I have deployed it on a domain, you can log in with either user and see the differences.
 Some actions, such as editing and deleting some entries, are only available to admins, while all users can still do limited actions such as change their own password and their own user information.